askrella/whatsapp-chatgpt/README.md

 1. Clone this repository
 2. Install the required packages by running `npm install`
-3. Put your Email and Password into the .env File (`EMAIL`, `PASSWORD`)
+3. Put your OpenAI API Key into the .env File (`OPENAI_API_KEY`)
 4. Run the bot using `npm run start`
-5. A browser opens, complete the captcha and click login
-6. Scan the QR Code with Whatsapp (Link a device)
+5. Scan the QR Code with Whatsapp (Link a device)
-7. Now you're ready to go :)
+6. Now you're ready to go, people can send you messages and the bot will respond to them.

 ## Usage